 scottberryproductions

 Scott began singing in the church choir at age 7 and taking piano lessons at age 8, in Hopewell, Virginia, where he was born.
-When he and his piano instructor parted ways after a year and a half of lessons, Scott began picking tunes out by ear from the popular songs on the radio and exploring his mother's vast sheet music library.
-His big influences...everyone from The Beatles to James Brown...
-Rodgers & Hammerstein, Vince Guaraldi, Jimi Hendrix, Nat King Cole, The Beach Boys, George Gershwin, Paul Simon, Johnny Winter, Henry Mancini, Stevie Wonder, Carlos Santana, Bob Dylan, Carole King, Antonio Carlos Jobim, Ray Charles, Joni Mitchell...Motown to Mozart.
+When he and his piano instructor parted ways after a year and a half of lessons (where he gratefully learned some classical pieces), Scott began picking tunes out by ear from the popular songs on the radio and exploring his mother's vast sheet music library.
+His big influences during the 60s and early 70s...everyone from The Beatles to James Brown...
+Beethoven to Tchaikovsky...Ray Charles, Vince Guaraldi, The Beach Boys, Marvin Gaye, Jimi Hendrix, Nat King Cole, Paul Simon, Joni Mitchell, Johnny Winter, Henry Mancini, Stevie Wonder, Carlos Santana, Bob Dylan, The Byrds, James Taylor, Carole King, Antonio Carlos Jobim...Motown to Mozart.

-At 15, Scott joined several rock and soul bands, traveling around Virginia to gigs before he graduated high school.
-He then became a full-time professional musician and went on the road singing and playing keyboards and percussion with his eight-piece rock band, TOUCH.
-More big influences...James Taylor, Steely Dan, The Eagles, Earth Wind & Fire, Elton John...and an ever-growing list.
+At 15, Scott joined several rock and soul bands, traveling around Virginia to many gigs before he graduated high school.
+He then became a full-time professional musician and went on the road singing and playing keyboards and percussion with his eight-piece rock band, TOUCH, who covered the Eastern half of the USA.
+What an education!
+Learning on the job and hearing more big influences...
+Steely Dan, The Eagles, Earth Wind & Fire, Elton John...an ever-growing list.

-In 1974, after touring with his band for three years, he left his life on the road and settled in New Orleans, where he quickly landed work on Bourbon Street and the other venues in the French Quarter, playing rock, soul, blues and jazz in several piano bars.
+In 1974, after touring with his band for almost three years, he left his life on the road and settled in New Orleans, where he quickly landed work on Bourbon Street and the other venues in the French Quarter, playing rock, soul, blues and jazz in several piano bars.
 In 1976 Scott re-recorded the local jukebox favorite "DOWN AT PAPA JOE'S" backed with his own song "THE DRIFTER AND THE LADY" on side "b".
-Now Scott was listening to Professor Longhair and The Neville Brothers, while at the same time discovering Billy Joel.
+Now Scott was listening to Professor Longhair and The Neville Brothers, while at the same time discovering Billy Joel, another big influence.
 In New Orleans, Scott began a lifelong appreciation for Louis Armstrong.

 (see REVIEWS page...)